Leggings: Military use

 Since the late 19th century, soldiers of various nations, especially infantry, often wore leggings to protect their lower leg, to keep dirt, sand, and mud from entering their shoes, and to provide a measure of ankle support.
-At first, these were usually puttees—strips of thick woolen cloth resembling a large bandage—which were wrapped around the leg to support the ankle.
+At first, these were usually puttees—strips of thick woollen cloth resembling a large bandage—which were wrapped around the leg to support the ankle.
 They were usually held in place by a strap attached to the cloth.
 Later, puttees were replaced by some armies with canvas leggings fastened with buckles or buttons, usually secured at the bottom with an adjustable stirrup that passed under the sole of the shoe, just in front of the heel.
 The soldier placed the leggings around his calf with the buttoned side facing out and adjusted them and the strap to achieve a proper fit.
 Leggings typically extended to mid-calf and had a garter strap to hold them up and were secured with a tie just below the knee.
-Military leggings extended to the bottom of the knee and buttoned to the bottom button on the knee-breeches.
-They are sometimes confused with gaiters, which extend to the high ankle and are worn with full leg trousers.
+Military leggings extended to the bottom of the knee and buttoned to the bottom button on the knee breeches.
+They are sometimes confused with gaiters, which extend to the high ankle and are worn with full-leg trousers.

 During World War II, United States Army foot soldiers were referred to as legs by paratroopers and other U.S. forces that did not wear the standard Army leggings issued with the field service shoe.
-Late in World War II, after experiments with general issue of high-top combat boots and jump boots for soldiers, leggings began to disappear from military service.
+Late in World War II, after experiments with the general issue of high-top combat boots and jump boots for soldiers, leggings began to disappear from military service.
 In 1943, the United States Army modified their field service shoe by adding a taller leather upper that reached to the lower calf; secured by a combination of laces and buckles, the new design was designated the Type III Field Boot.
 However, the United States Marine Corps retained canvas leggings throughout the war, and used them in combat as late as the Korean War; Marines were referred to as Yellow Leg troops by North Korean and Chinese Communist forces.

-By the 1960s, the old style of field shoe had given way to combat boots in most military forces, and leggings of any kind were obsolete.
-Leggings, usually bright white and often made of patent leather or buff are now worn primarily for ceremonial purposes.